100 Things To Do in 2021: Quarantine Bucket List Edition

 It’s pretty well documented that meat is playing a big part in the destruction of our planet.
-Let’s give Earth and our bodies a break for a month by going meat-free! 💃
+I gave Earth and my body a break for a month by going meat-free in January! 💃

 5. ✘ Create some art for the home

 I really love the idea of this Paint-By-Numbers Kit from Amazon.
 I like paint-by-numbers because I don’t have to think too hard about color combinations and I know it’ll look great when it’s finished!

 I’ll definitely be grabbing myself one of these for the cooler months this year.

 I love to add this to my yearly bucket list almost every time!
 In 2020 I came up with vodka and flavored soda water with elderflower cordial and mixed frozen berries.
 So light and delicious!

 If you’re after a super cool cocktail making kit, check out this Stylish AF Bartender Kit on Amazon!
 It will look so cool on the counter when hosting your next dinner party.

 It’s harder than you’d think!
 This is going to mean reusable drinking straws, bamboo toothbrushes, reusable storage bags, reusable shopping bags, and many trips to the bulk foods shop with food storage containers.